bennylp/RL-Taxonomy/README.md

 ## <A name="taxonomy"></a>Taxonomy

 Below is the taxonomy of reinforcement learning algorithms.
 Solid line indicates some progression from one idea to another.
 Dashed line indicates a loose connection.
 On the left you can see the timeline of the publication year of the algorithms.
+Open the .SVG file to view the full scale of the graph.

 ![RL Taxonomy](rl-taxonomy.gv.svg "RL Taxonomy")